Daniel Evans (actor): Stage career

 In November 2005, he starred in another Sondheim musical, Sunday in the Park with George at the Menier Chocolate Factory in the West End, playing the role of French Post-Impressionist painter Georges Seurat, opposite Anna-Jane Casey.
 It was directed by Sam Buntrock, and was a daring production, using extensive animation and projections to show the creation of Seurat's masterpiece, A Sunday Afternoon on the Island of La Grande Jatte as it was put together over the course of the play.

 At the end of its short run at the Menier, Sunday transferred to the larger Wyndham's Theatre, where it continued until September 2006.
 It won five Olivier awards, including Best Actor for Evans, Best Actress for Jenna Russell, who took over Casey's role when the Menier run finished, and Outstanding Musical Production.

 In January 2008, Sunday started previews at Studio 54, on Broadway, New York, with Evans and Russell reprising their parts, and a new cast from the Roundabout Theatre Company.
 It opened on 21 February 2008 and closed on 29 June.
 The revival was nominated for, but failed to win, 9 Tony Awards, including Best Actor in a Musical for Evans, Best Actress in a Musical for Russell, and Best Direction of a Musical for Sam Buntrock.
 Evans was also nominated for an Outer Critics' Circle Award for Outstanding Actor in a Musical, a Drama League Award for a Distinguished Performance, and a Drama Desk Award for Outstanding Actor in a Musical, although the prizes were taken by Paulo Szot (Outer Critics' Circle and Drama Desk), and Patti LuPone, respectively.

+Whilst artistic director of Sheffield Theatres, Evans appeared as Oliver in The Pride and as Bobby in the Sondheim musical Company.

+Whilst co-artistic director of the Royal Shakespeare Company, Evans appeared in the title role of Edward II by Christopher Marlowe at the Swan Theatre and the 25th anniversary revival of 4.48 Psychosis at the Royal Court and The Other Place.